Thousands join in Jerusalem funerals, flout pandemic rules - WTMJ

 Israel has recently been averaging over 6,000 confirmed cases of the coronavirus each day, one of the highest infection rates in the developing world.
 At the same time, Israel has vaccinated over 3 million of its citizens, also one of the highest rates per capita in the world.

 Health experts say it could take several weeks for the vaccination campaign to have an effect on infection and hospitalization rates.
-The Israeli Cabinet was meeting Sunday and expected to extend a nationwide lockdown for another week.
+The Israeli Cabinet voted late Sunday to extend a nationwide lockdown until at least Friday, and possibly longer.
 The government imposed the movement restrictions and closure of schools and non-essential businesses last month in an effort to clamp down on Israel’s runaway pandemic.

+The Cabinet also said a ban on virtually all incoming and outgoing air traffic would remain in effect another week.

 A disproportionate number of Israel’s coronavirus cases are within the country’s ultra-Orthodox minority.
 The strictly religious community, which makes up around 11% of Israel’s 9.2 million people, has been accounting for about 40% of the new cases.